Wingecarribee Shire

 Council has installed 214kW of Solar PV on six of our buildings including a 99.75kW system on our Moss Vale Aquatic Centre.
 LED lighting upgrades have been undertaken at various sites including our Civic Centre and Libraries.

 Looking at the broader sustainability of our shire, Council supports a range of programs focused on improving our local biodiversity and waterways.
-Our 140 volunteer’s work with council staff to plant over 6,000 plants each year.
-Council manages over 40 significant bushland reserves totaling over 4,000 Ha, and our private land conservation program supports nearly 3,000Ha of important bush land on private properties with the aim of conserving wildlife habitat and corridors.
+Our 140 volunteers work with council staff to plant over 6,000 plants each year.
+Council manages over 40 significant bushland reserves totalling over 4,000 Ha, and our private land conservation program supports nearly 3,000Ha of important bushland on private properties with the aim of conserving wildlife habitat and corridors.

 What would Council like to achieve in the future